Montenegro and Cryptocurrency

 Source: IndustryWired

-Additionally, limited public awareness of blockchain technology and digital assets contribute to low adoption rates, as people are cautious about investing in or using cryptocurrency.
+Additionally, limited public awareness of blockchain technology and digital assets contributes to low adoption rates, as people are cautious about investing in or using cryptocurrency.

 Montenegro also lacks the technological infrastructure required to support widespread crypto use, particularly in rural areas where internet access and digital literacy can be limited.